 Civic Life & Role During the Civil War

-This is the house James & his family lived in during the time
+This is the house James & his family lived in during the time he served as Superintendent of the Poor House |

 In 1848, when James was 34, the Governor appointed him Superintendent of the Poor House.
 This was one of only 5 appointed positions the Governor made, so it was a prestigious appointment.
 James’ father and grandfather had both lived in Mecklenburg County.
 His grandfather Solomon died in the town of Boydton.
 So James’ family would have been well known.
 He was an important person in the community who was no doubt well-regarded by his peers, so a good candidate for appointment.
 During his time in office James and his family lived in the superintendent’s house near the poor house.
 It was a symmetrical design, 2-story structure with a stone foundation, 2 dormers, and 2 brick chimneys.
 The poor house is where poor county residents, war widows and the disable lived.
 Residents worked on the Poor House farm raising food for them and for sale.
 Two years after his appointment James was elected to serve a second two-year term.